quantacms/quanta/README.md

 - Forms management
 - Workflow management (Draft->Published statuses, etc.)
 - Multilingualism / Internationalization
-- High security (delegated on the OS file permissions - completely eliminating SQL injections and such)
+- Improved security (delegated on the OS file permissions - completely eliminating SQL injections and other SQL-based attacks)
 - Big applications are easy to distribute on multiple machines, Virtualized or Cloud-based.

 Quanta's Architecture
 ----------------------------------
 Quanta is completely Object Oriented PHP, escaping the traditional MVC model and design patterns.

-- a 100% file-system based architecture structured on hierarchical system folders (no DB or SQL involved).
+* a 100% file-system based architecture structured on hierarchical system folders (no DB or SQL involved).
-- Internal caching and indexation of directories through an internal vocabulary
+* Internal caching and indexation of directories through an internal vocabulary
-- JSON storage of data and metadata
+* JSON storage of data and metadata
-- 100% Object Oriented PHP
+* 100% Object Oriented PHP
-- Template engine allowing creation and override individual template for individual or multiple entities
+* Template engine allowing creation and override individual template for individual or multiple entities
-- qTags: special markup allowing creation of tags that are incapsulated into templates, allowing the creation of complex applications with huge reduction of coding times
+* qTags: special markup allowing creation of tags that are incapsulated into templates, allowing the creation of complex applications with huge reduction of coding times
-- CSS Grid approach natively supported by qTags
+* CSS Grid approach natively supported by qTags
-- Node-level access control (roles, permissions, etc.)
+* Node-level access control (roles, permissions, etc.)
-- Views system
+* Views system

 Pre-Requisites